GondorGitaros/leetcode/README.md

 #Leetcode
-Here is my leetcode problems that i solved.
+Here are my leetcode problems that i solved.